atmoswing/atmoswing-user-manual/docs/app-forecaster/preferences.rst

 Predictor download
 ~~~~~~~~~~~~~~~~~~

 Options for automatic predictor download.
-The choices are:

-* Maximum number of previous time steps if the download fails - number of attempts on data issued earlier if the desired data cannot be downloaded; this number must be greater than 2 to ensure proper operation of the Forecaster.
+The "maximum number of previous time steps if the download fails" corresponds to the number of attempts to retrieve data issued earlier if the desired data cannot be downloaded; this number must be greater than 2 to ensure proper operation of the Forecaster.
 Indeed, the latest NWP outputs are never instantly accessible, but after a certain delay.
 In this case, the most recent available data must be used.
-* Maximum parallel requests number - parallel requests reduce the download time.
-However, be careful not to use too many requests (5 being sufficient), at the risk of being excluded from the data provider.
-* Restrict downloads to needed lead times (enabled by default) - will only download the data needed to process the forecast (skipping unused time steps).

 .. image:: img/preferences-adv-downloads.png
    :align: center